 Abstract

-Flowers of slipper orchids can be classified by characteristics like shape of the petals, the absence or presence of wards and the colour of the flower.
+Slipper orchids are very popular ornamentals among hobbyists and therefore highly endangered due to over collecting in the wild.
+To prevent them from going extinct all slipper orchids were placed on the international CITES list which means that permits are required for trade all over the world.
+Some slipper orchid species are more endangered than others.
+This is reflected by different legislation as some species are placed on CITES Appendix 1 (highest level of protection) whereas others are placed on Appendix 2 (lower level of protection).
+Flowers of slipper orchids can be classified by characteristics like shape of the petals, the absence or presence of wards on the petals and the colour of the lip.
 During this internship the concept of classifying slipper orchids to section level from pictures was tested.
 To test the possibilities of classifying from pictures, first pictures of well-identified orchids were collected.
 From these pictures, different sets were created, one for training Artificial Neural Networks (ANNs) and one for testing them.
 The results show that some sections were harder to classify than others.
 Adding new pictures to the train set could improve the classification, but could also worsen the classification, depending on the quality of the new pictures and how well the new networks were trained.
-In general, better-trained networks were able to correctly classify slipper orchid flowers, showing that visual recognition software can be used for identification of these orchids.
+In general, better-trained networks, trained with more than a single picture, were able to correctly classify slipper orchid flowers, showing that visual recognition software can be used for identification of these orchids.

 To make the classification software available to the outside world, a first concept of a website was developed.
 Users can upload a picture of a slipper orchid flower to the website.
 The website then runs the classification software using the given ANN.
 The result of this script will be translated to a human readable result.
 This result is returned to the website.

-With this application, customs can check imported plants.
-Compared to classification by hand, the website improves the identification and helps customs to prevent illegally import of slipper orchids.
+With this application, custom officers can check whether the permits of imported slipper orchids are correct.
+As compared to classification using a book, the website improves the identification by layman which will help custom officers to prevent illegal trade of these orchids.

 Table of Contents